lgonzalezrouco/pti/goREST/README.md

 ```
 Rebuild, run and open http://localhost:8080/endpoint/1234 in your browser.

-**WARNING: The Go compiler does not report warnings, only errors that prevent compilation (e.g. for unused variables).
+**WARNING: The Go compiler does not report warnings, only errors that prevent compilation (e.g. for unused variables or package imports).
 If you don't fix them the binaries will not be updated.**

 ## 5. JSON